1 9 7 7 – 1 9 8 0 (UK)

 The fact that the TPF only has a handful of members never seems to strike him as particularly significant.

-Wolfie’s main aims in life, apart from his revolutionary ambitions, revolve around working as little as possible and avoiding marriage to Shirley, his record shop assistant girlfriend.
+Wolfie’s main aims in life, apart from his revolutionary ambitions, revolve around working as little as possible and avoiding marriage to Shirley (Cheryl Hall), his record shop assistant girlfriend.

 He lives in Shirley’s house, along with her parents – The Johnson’s.
 Shirley’s father hates Wolfie and his “long-haired lout” ways, while her mother always mistakenly calls him “Foxy”.

 Wolfie is often thwarted in his revolutionary activities by local pub owner and gangland villain, Harry Fenning, and his firm (Welsh gangster Ronnie Lynch replaced Fenning in the last series).

 “Come the glorious day, Citizen, you’ll be first against the wall”

 “You’re going to need an awfully big wall, Wolfie”